By S. L. Tsitron (Zitron)

 This was not easy for them; they had to wage a very bitter battle with the dark establishment of the elected officials of the Mohilev community council.
 Such sad famous heroes from Smolenskin’s short stories, these officials didn’t want any kind of a new order installed in the community.
 The victory was not won by the dark forces, but by the energetic young people who chivalrously fought under the banner of the Haskalah and the spirit of the times.

 Amongst the young battlers of that time was Jacob Dinezon.
 A teacher of the Bible and Hebrew, Dinezon was in the Talmud-Torah of Mohilev.
 Soft and tender-hearted by nature, his softness and tenderness were translated to the children by his initiative.
 The Talmud-Torah had a kitchen installed where the children were given daily lunches, instead of having the children go out to people’s houses for charity.
 The Mohilev community council considered this kitchen a superfluous luxury and didn’t even give a broken “fenig” to it.
 Dinezon had saved one hundred rubles from his tutoring, and he donated the money to start the kitchen, then he and his friends got donations from others.
-Amongst Dinezon’s friends who worked together with him as a teacher in the Mogilev Talmud-Torah was one who later joined the Socialist Revolutionaries, the above mentioned Eliezer Zuckerman and the now well-known writer, Mordechai Ben-Hillel Hacohen.
+Amongst Dinezon’s friends who worked together with him as a teacher in the Mohilev Talmud-Torah was one who later joined the Socialist Revolutionaries, the above mentioned Eliezer Zuckerman and the now well-known writer, Mordechai Ben-Hillel Hacohen.
 These particular facts, Dinezon told me himself, and some of them were related to me even if they were in an embellished form through his friend Eliezer Zuckerman.

 From here on is from my own memory:

-Of the above mentioned few rich Mohilev intelligent houses that supported the escaped youth, there also belonged the house of the very well known in all of White Russia, the house of the very rich Jewish merchant, Menachem Joshua Horowitz, whom all of his days was involved in colossal businesses.
+Of the above mentioned few rich Mohilev intelligent houses that supported the escaped youth, there also belonged the house of the very well known in all of White Russia, the house of the very rich Jewish merchant, Menachem Joshua Hurevitsh, whom all of his days was involved in colossal businesses.
 Because of these businesses, he often had to be away from home.
 He was famous for being very conscientious, smart, and practical, and for being good and emotional by nature with a very strong desire to do favors for people and to help the needy and the very oppressed.
 His wife played a very big role in Mohilev.
 She was the daughter of a very famous and rich Maskil from Vilna, a son-in-law of the world-famous Gaon, Reb Ysev Harcovey, and the oldest sister of the very well known printer Devorah Romm.
 She herself was very well educated and managed a very Jewish and aristocratic house.

 She gave her children, five sons, and a daughter, a many-sided, modern education.
 All of them attended the Mohilev high school, and they continued their education at home.
 Because of Bodana herself, and also because of her highly developed children, her house became a center for all the Mohilev people who thirsted for knowledge.
-The young, intelligent children used to get together at the Horowitz’s house to carry on hot disputes and arguments about various questions of literature and life.
+The young, intelligent children used to get together at the Hurevitsh’s house to carry on hot disputes and arguments about various questions of literature and life.
 They would pour their hearts out to one another, building plans for the future, and amusing themselves by playing, singing, and dancing.

 During the time when the Jewish population of Mohilev began the movement for education, many of the former klosnikehs and students from the yeshivas were taken care of by free teachers.
 A little later, during the time when the escaped children fled from their fanatical parents, the children went to Bodana’s house.
 They used to meet and talk over the desirability and potential success of their journey, and say their farewells to their friends and acquaintances.
 In her house, you could get illegal literature, various forbidden socialist books, and brochures like the very popular novel of Chernyshevsky, and so forth.

-Little by little, the socialist theories became further entrenched in the Mogilev Yiddish intelligentsia.
+Little by little, the socialist theories became further entrenched in the Mohilev Yiddish intelligentsia.
 It happened that between the socialists or novoderotes, they joined with the Russian people.
 Not only children of the middle class but also the children of the top ten thousand [the upper class] were joining.
 The children went first, for the most part, young ladies from the rich intelligentsia, where they had previously sympathized and supported the escape movement of the middle classes.
 But these girls did not go alone, they went with lovers accompanying them, mostly Gentiles, taking with them much in the way of riches and sometimes also jewelry.
 It was told at that time that a couple of the fathers whose children ran away were already in the position of engagement, and it cost them their fathers’ lives.

-The Horowitz’s house was spared from this very sad fate.
+The Hurevitsh’s house was spared from this very sad fate.
 Bodana’s very shrewd awareness and motherly care brought the result that her children did not go away with this stream but remained home.
 Four of her five sons went into their father’s business, and in time, became big merchant capitalists.
 Only one remained a Socialist, but he did not remain in Russia and emigrated.

-Bodana’s son, Gershon Horowitz, became a very well known and talented writer and wrote under the pen name Gershon Bodanas.
+Bodana’s son, Gershon Hurevitsh, became a very well known and talented writer and wrote under the pen name Gershon Bodanas.
 He settled in Berlin and joined the very first circle of Jewish socialist immigrants.
 Those immigrants belonged to a circle of the very famous socialist agitator Lieberman, who was the editor for the Ha-Emet (The Truth) newspaper.
 There he joined the staff and contributed to the socialist papers until he drew suspicion upon himself from the Berlin police, and he was arrested and spent time in prison with the aforementioned Lieberman.